 As busy mamas, positive words are often hard to come by.

-Make time in your day to write down three things you’re doing well in your motherhood journey.
+Write down three things you’re doing well in your motherhood journey.
 You can keep a journal just for this activity!
-Also when someone compliments your parenting, jot it down in this journal too!
+Also, when someone compliments your parenting, jot it down in this journal, too!

 Then, when the mom guilt overwhelms you, take out your journal and read through a few pages.
 You’ll be amazed at how a few positive words can dissolve any negative feelings you may be having.